 To ensure your mini-split serves its purpose of keeping your home at a comfortable temperature, it is essential to clean the pipes regularly.

 A big part of keeping a mini-split system maintained involves cleaning its various components.
 In addition to wiping down the system’s filters, condenser coils, and pipes, it’s also important to clean the outside of the unit.
 If the exterior of a mini-split system becomes covered in dust or other debris, particles can begin to make their way inside the system, causing internal damage.

 Now that the installation is taken care of, here’s how to maintain your ductless mini split:

-For more information on installing and maintaining ductless mini split systems in the Northwest Arkansas, SW Missouri, or Fort Smith area, contact Paschal Air, Plumbing & Electric today.
+For more information on installing and maintaining ductless mini split systems in the Northwest Arkansas, Missouri, or Fort Smith area, contact Paschal Air, Plumbing & Electric today.